 Understand What Level of Granularity You Need

 Picking the right level of granularity is the first concept in building your Cost Model.
 This decision requires well judged consideration of the objectives above.
 A Cost Model lumped at a high level of granularity will be useless for decision making.
 I will allow it does depend on scope of the decision maker.
 The CEO of a $5B corporation will have little issue deciding to sell off or shutdown a perennial money losing $25M operation based solely on its income statement.
-The GM of that business would be best served to be way more granular and figure out why they are losing money product by product.
+The general manager of that business would be best served to be way more granular and figure out why they are losing money product by product.

 Understand the Product Process